 - the cost for additional developers to build and manage a code base for each platform; and

 - time spent on multiple builds for separate platforms in each feature update.

 Native vs. web apps

 A web app is an application that the user does not download and instead accesses via a web browser over a network.
 Example web browsers include Google Chrome, Safari and Mozilla Firefox.
 Web apps provide functionality from bank account access to YouTube video viewing via, for example, Safari on an iPhone.

 Hybrid applications are a combination of native and web apps.
 The inner workings of a hybrid application are similar to a web app, but it installs like a native app.
 Hybrid applications have access to internal device APIs, which means they can use resources such as the camera, storage and GPS.
 Yelp and Instagram are examples of hybrid apps.

-Hybrid applications are built with HTML and CSS.
-Developers create one code base, then make small changes to tailor the app to each platform.
-Fewer developers are dedicated to each platform with a hybrid app than with a fully native app.
+Developers build hybrid applications with HTML and CSS.
+They create one codebase, then make small changes to tailor the app to each platform.
+There are fewer developers dedicated to each platform with a hybrid app than with a fully native app.
 Hybrid apps typically run a web app through a container or WebView, a browser that can be contained inside of a mobile app.

 Hybrid applications perform differently than native apps in several ways.
 Hybrid applications are based on web apps and contain the same navigational elements as web applications.
 Additionally, there is no offline mode for a hybrid application -- it only works with an internet connection.
 Native apps, by contrast, can operate offline.